salraja/WADI-Anomoly-Detection/README.md

   • 2_FIT_001_PV      err=10.99   ΔMSE= 85.43
   • …
 License
-This project (both code and data bundle) is released under the MIT License.
-See the LICENSE file for details.
+This project (code + data bundle) is released under the MIT License.
+See LICENSE for details.

-If you use this work
+Citation
-Please cite:
+If you use this work in your research, please cite:

 @article{shahid2025wadi,
   author       = {Salman Shahid},